 Clemson Architecture offers two Master's degrees, the Master of Architecture (M. Arch.
 I and II) and the Master of Science in Architecture (M.S. in Arch.), with opportunities for study in Clemson, Charleston, Barcelona, and Genoa.

 The M. Arch. is a professional, NAAB-accredited degree with four degree tracks: a three-year M. Arch.
-I first-professional degree track for those without an undergraduate BA or BS in Architecture, a two-year M. Arch.
-II second-professional track for those with a pre-professional BA or BS in Architecture; and M. Arch.
+I first-professional degree track for those without an undergraduate BA or BS in Architecture and a strong portfolio of 6 to 8 semesters of design studio work, a two-year M. Arch.
+II second-professional track for those with a pre-professional BA or BS in Architecture and a portfolio with 6 to 8 semesters of strong design studio work; and M. Arch.
 I and II tracks with a Concentration in Architecture + Health.
 Students in our M. Arch.
 I tracks come from a wide range of undergraduate majors, with and without prior studies in design, while students in our M. Arch.
 II tracks come from undergraduate architecture programs across the country and around the world.

 The Master of Science in Architecture (M.S. in Arch.) is a research-oriented degree for those with a research agenda and already holding a pre-professional degree in architecture, an M. Arch., or other degree in design.